Stretch Wrap 101

 Stretch Wrap Information

-Stretch Wrap- A highly stretchable plastic film commonly made from Linear low-density polyethylene (LLDPE) that is wrapped around items.
-The elastic recovery keeps the items tightly bound.
+Stretch Wrap- A highly stretchable plastic film commonly made from Linear low-density polyethylene (LLDPE) wrapped around items.
+The elastic recovery keeps the products tightly bound.

-Stretch film is commonly used to wrap products on pallets and secure them to each other and the pallet.
-This often helps to reduce product loss, discourage load tampering, and reduce worker injury.
+Stretch film is used to wrap products on pallets and secure them to each other and the pallet.
+Helping to reduce product loss, discourage load tampering, and reduce worker injury.
 We explain in further detail in our blog post What is stretch film used for.
 There are a variety of widths, thicknesses, and types of stretch film.

 Below is a breakdown of the two most commonly used extrusion processes of stretch film.
 Extrusion is the manufacturing of stretch film and a variety of other flexible plastic products.
 Visit our blog for further details about the extrusion process.